samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Create a Booking from a Property based on the Spot's id
+## Create a Booking from a Property based on the Property's id

 Create and return a new booking from a Property specified by id.